Shin Megami Tensei V: Setting and characters

 The events of Shin Megami Tensei V are divided between two settings: modern-day Tokyo and a post-apocalyptic landscape called Da'at.
-Da'at was originally an alternate version of Tokyo destroyed in a war between the Angels, who follow the Creator, and the demons, who loyal to the fallen angel Lucifer.
+Da'at was originally an alternate version of Tokyo destroyed in a war between the Angels, who follow the Creator, and the demons, who are loyal to the fallen angel Lucifer.
 Before the game's opening, Lucifer kills the Creator, triggering a power vacuum where other deities, robbed of their Knowledge by the Creator, seek to regain it and ascend the Throne of Creation.
 The Bethel Organization, an alliance of polytheistic divine beings and human operatives from across the world, protects the real world from Da'at's influence.
 With Vengeance, the story splits into two branches: the "Canon of Creation", which is the original storyline, and the "Canon of Vengeance" with altered events.
 The storyline is influenced by in-game dialogue choices.

 The game's silent protagonist is a high school student who is drawn into Da'at, and through fusion with the artificial Proto-Fiend Aogami, becomes the Nahobino, a demon-like being who has regained their divine Knowledge.
 Multiple supporting characters represent the game's moral alignments: the friendly but dim-witted Ichiro Dazai represents "Law", Bethel agent Yuzuru Atsuta represents "Chaos", while the rogue Shohei Yakumo and his demon companion Nüwa represent "Neutrality".

 Supporting characters include Tao Isonokami, Bethel's mystical Saint; Yuzuru's shy younger sister, Miyazu Atsuta; and Sahori Itsukishima, a bullied fellow student.
 Supernatural representatives are the angel Abdiel, who remains devoted to the Creator, Hayao Koshimizu, Bethel Japan's leader, and the human form of Tsukuyomi, and Lahmu, an antagonistic fallen deity.
 Vengeance adds Yoko Hiromine, an independent Saint; the Qadištu, a group of female demons composed of Naamah, Eisheth, Agrat, and their leader Lilith: and the angel Mastema.